 Abhik Sen, the Head of Innovation and Partnerships at the Commonwealth Secretariat and panellist at the CDAC Network event Accidental and intentional humanitarian innovation: valuing what’s there in May 2019 talks about humanitarian innovation.
 But what does innovation mean?
 And is the current focus on innovation in the humanitarian sector helpful?
 And where does this leave ideas and solutions that come from the South?
 Listen now

-Veteran humanitarian and community engagement pioneer, Sir Brendan Gormley, the chair of the board of the CDAC Network for the past seven years, talks about the state of the humanitarian system, the developments in communication and community engagement in the past ten years, and the challenges and solutions facing the humanitarian sector in the years to come.
+Humanitarian and community engagement pioneer, Sir Brendan Gormley, the chair of the board of the CDAC Network for the past seven years, talks about the state of the humanitarian system, the developments in communication and community engagement in the past ten years, and the challenges and solutions facing the humanitarian sector in the years to come.
 Listen now